Open Society Disability Rights Scholarship (LL.M) Programme 2020 for International Students

-The Open Society Disability Rights Scholarship Programme offers awards to individuals from China and selected other countries in Africa and Latin America for a one-year Master of Laws (LLM) degree.
+The Open Society Disability Rights Scholarship Programme offers awards to individuals from selected countries in Africa and Europe for a one-year Master of Laws (LLM) degree.

 Eligible Fields of Study: Bachelor of laws (LLB; in exceptional circumstances, those without a LLB but with substantial relevant experience may be considered); for inclusive education, a degree in teaching, public administration/policy, anthropology, social work, psychology, or related field.

 Type: Masters, Fellowship

 Eligibility: The program does not discriminate on the basis of age, race, color, sex, religion, sexual orientation, or disability.
 Candidates with disabilities are particularly encouraged to apply.
 The competition is merit-based and open to those meeting the following criteria: